cpllab/lm-zoo/README.md

 surprisal for 900 simple sentences (~7 words each), while RNNG takes several hours.

 If using GPU, remember to request the appropriate resources in your `sbatch` call.

+I may also add sample SLURM scripts if that would be helpful.

 ## TODO